haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/install/cli/dev_downgrade.md

 		git checkout tags/<tag name>  [-b <branch name>]

-	For example, to check out the 2.0.6 release tag in a new branch named `2.0.6`, enter
+	例如， to check out the 2.0.6 release tag in a new branch named `2.0.6`, enter

 		git checkout tags/2.0.6 -b 2.0.6